zachhightower42/zachhightower42.github.io/zacharyHightowerCollectedWorks/work/temp_author_page.md

+## NOTICE
+All works that appear here are free to view.
+They may not be downloaded, distributed, or reproduced for commercial or private use without explicit permission from the author.
+No part or portion of the works may be used without credit to the author.

-# Contact Info
+## Contact Info

-Feel free to contact me
+Feel free to contact me, especially with any bugs.

-Email: zachhightower42@gmail.com
+**Email:** zachhightower42@gmail.com

-Discord: doc4242
+**Discord:** doc4242